ms-us-rcg-cloud-innovation/LevelUp-Integration-APIMandAI/docs/workshop.md

 - Azure Log Analytics Workspace

 ### Deploying the function
 Once the infrastructure has been deployed, you need to deploy the function.
 The function is responsible for proxying requests to OpenAI so that we can simulate 429 responses.
-To deploy the function, run the following command from the ```src\ProxyOpenAIEndpoint``` folder:

 create a local.settings.json file in the ```src\ProxyOpenAIEndpoint`` folder and copy the following into it: